Snot, cough and other symptoms mistaken for coronavirus at school: doubts grow about when to isolate a bubble

-More than a month after the return to face-to-face classes in the City’s schools, began to emerge doubts regarding the application of the protocol against suspected cases of coronavirus.
+More than a month after returning to face-to-face classes at the schools in the City, doubts began to arise regarding the application of the protocol against suspected cases of coronavirus.
 To which is added the confusion that other diseases that begin to circulate among the youngest can generate.
 When do the bubbles fall?
 With how many symptoms are the alarms activated?
 Are swabs required?
 And if the boys and the girls see each other during the weekend, what impact does this have on the bubble of which they are part?
 Are mucus and tummy ache a symptom of coronavirus?

 The trigger is that the boys see each other again every day, for several hours in a row and come back diseases that were asleep throughout 2020: mostly colds, flu, gastrointestinal viruses, conjunctivitis, bronchiolitis and others.
 Some symptoms can be mistaken for coronavirus, then the protocols are triggered, they isolate bubbles and uncertainties arise.